iter-tools/iter-tools/API.md

 slice(-6, -2, range(10)); // Iterable[4, 5, 6, 7]
 slice(-6, -2, 2, range(10)); // Iterable[4, 6]
 ```

-Note: working with negative indicies does force `slice` to buffer items while it looks for the end of `iterable`.
-It will do this as efficiently as it can, but for this reason it is not a good idea to use really large negative indexes.

 When no arguments are passed to `slice` it is functionally equivalent to `wrap`.